-- 1. Make an incision at the desired catheter insertion site.
-Make another incision inferior and medial to the insertion site at a distance selected for tunnel length (generally 5 to 8 cm), (fig. 2a) - 2.
+- Make an incision at the desired catheter insertion site.
+Make another incision superior and medial to the insertion site at a distance selected for tunnel length (generally 5 to 8 cm). (fig. 2a) - 2.
 Create a tunnel between the two incision sites. (fig. 2b) - 3.
 Attach distal end of the catheter to the tunneler. - 4.
-Thread tunneler and catheter from the inferior incision or catheter exit site to the incision at the insertion site. - 5.
-Pull the catheter through the tunnel until the cuff is appropriately positioned. - 6.
-Separate the catheter from the tunneler. - 7.
-Dilate the insertion site, guiding the dilators over the guide wire. (fig. 2c) - 8.
-Thread the peel-apart introducer sheath over the guide wire into the pleural space. (fig. 2d) - Remove the guide wire and dilator as a unit, leaving the peel-apart introducer sheath in place. (fig. 2d)
+Thread tunneler and catheter from the superior incision or catheter exit site to the incision at the insertion site. - Pull the catheter through the tunnel until the cuff is appropriately positioned.
+5. - 6.
+Separate the catheter from the tunneler. - Dilate the insertion site, guiding the dilators over the guide wire. (fig. 2c) 7. - 8.
+Thread the peel-apart introducer sheath over the guide wire into the peritoneal cavity. (fig. 2d) - Remove the guide wire and dilator as a unit, leaving the peel-apart introducer sheath in place. (fig. 2d)

 NOTE: Do not pinch the introducer sheath.
-Instead, place thumb over the sheath hub to prevent either air entering or excess fluid draining from the pleural space.
+Instead, place thumb over the sheath hub to prevent excess fluid from draining out of the peritoneal cavity.

-10. Pass the distal tip of the catheter into the peel-apart introducer sheath ensuring that all fenestrations are within the pleural space. (fig. 2e)

-NOTE: The most proximal fenestration is placed through the barium stripe to enable verification of the catheter placement using fluoroscopy or x-ray.
+10. Pass the distal tip of the catheter into the peel-apart introducer sheath ensuring that all fenestrations are within the peritoneal cavity. (fig. 2e) NOTE: The most proximal fenestration is placed through the barium stripe to enable verification of the catheter placement using fluoroscopy or x-ray.

 - 11. Peel away the introducer sheath keeping the catheter in place. - 12.
 Remove the stylet from the catheter. (fig. 2f) - 13.
 Place the slide clamp on the catheter immediately proximal to the exit site. - 14.
-Cut catheter below Y-connector. - 15.
-Go to "Catheter to Valve Assembly Connection Procedure" section.
+Cut catheter below Y-connector.